artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 [Article abut mutexes](https://www.cocoawithlove.com/blog/2016/06/02/threads-and-mutexes.html)

+# NSObject
+The easiest way to start a new thread is to use a method that comes from base class `NSObject`
+{% highlight swift %}
+performSelector(inBackground: #selector(job), with: nil)
+{% endhighlight %}

 # GCD (Grand Central Dispatch)
 The [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) is a part of core library wchich takes care about threading.